Patrykbarc/ats-resume-analyser/README.md

 ---

-Built with ❤️ using React, Express, and OpenAI
+Built with ❤️ using React, Express, Prisma, and OpenAI